sunilabrahamindia/sunilabraham/cis/fifth-anniversary.md

 The Centre for Internet and Society was registered on 4 July 2008 and, by May 2013, had grown into one of India's leading internet policy research organisations.
 In an interview published on the eve of the celebrations, Sunil Abraham noted the shift in public awareness over those five years: privacy had moved from a niche concern to a mainstream policy debate, the problematic provisions of the Information Technology Act had gained wider recognition, and shared spectrum, once dismissed as a pipe dream, had found its way into the National Telecom Policy.
 The anniversary programme was conceived to reflect this breadth: rather than a narrowly technical event, it placed internet issues within the wider ecology of television, cinema, language, and culture.

 CIS marked the occasion with an act of transparency that set the celebrations apart from a conventional institutional milestone.
 The organisation opened its account books and donor contracts to the general public, inviting visitors to examine how the ₹13.13 crore it had received from donors had been spent.
+Sunil Abraham described the initiative in a press statement as "getting the general public to be our auditors by throwing open our account books and contracts."
 The *Udayavani* report of 25 May 2013 noted this aspect of the event approvingly, describing the organisation's effort to engage the public directly and underlining the transparency as a defining feature of the celebration.

 At the time of the anniversary, CIS had seventeen staff members, four based in Delhi and the remainder in Bangalore, alongside seven distinguished fellows and five fellows.
 The organisation had received funding from seventeen donors, a majority from overseas, with primary funders including the Kusuma Trust, the Wikimedia Foundation, and the Hans Foundation.
 Sunil Abraham noted that the decision to open the accounts was partly motivated by the climate of scrutiny surrounding NGOs at the time, particularly following parliamentary debates on the Foreign Contribution Regulation Act (FCRA) of 2010, which had drawn attention to financial transparency practices among organisations receiving overseas contributions.